Gil Vicente F.C.: Ascent to top tier

 Vítor Oliveira was hired to managed the team for the 1992-93 campaign.
-Gil Vicente had a tough start, losing three of the first four matches, including a 7-1 thrashing at Marítimo.
-The season recovered and the team went on to take a home win and an away draw agianst eventual third-placed Sporting CP and a home draw against runner-ups SL Benfica.
+Gil Vicente had a tough start, losing three of the first four matches, including a 7–1 thrashing at Marítimo.
+The season recovered and the team went on to take a home win and an away draw against eventual third-placed Sporting CP and a home draw against runner-ups S.L.
+Benfica.
 The team finished a club record ninth, 3 points clear of relegation.
 Ljubinko Drulović was the team's star, scoring 10 goals.
 He would be transferred to Porto in the Winter of the following season, featuring in all of the teams who won the historic five consecutive league titles.

 Oliveira was kept for the following two campaigns.
 In 1993-94, Gil Vicente finished tenth, 5 points of relegation.
 Highlights include one away and two home draws against the eventual top 3 teams.
 Home games were again a team strength, with only Porto and Benfica achieving fewer than 2 losses.
 In 1994-95, the team struggled more.
 It achieved only 7 wins, tied for third-worst in the league.
 Despite this, its league-leading 13 draws were enough to secure 13th, 3 points clear of relegation.
-Surprisingly, two of the seven wins came against runner-ups Benfica, both 1-0.
+Surprisingly, two of the seven wins came against runner-ups Benfica, both 1–0.
 The home win was ensured with a stoppage penalty scored by Tuck while the away win goal was scored by Congolese striker Makopoloka Mangonga.

 For 1995-96, the club hired manager Bernardino Pedroto.
 The team struggled early, with only 4 points in the first 7 games in the first season where a win was worth 3 points.
 The form recovered and three well-time consecutive March wins helped achieve 12th place, 3 points clear of relegation.
 This was the season where hometown player Carlitos established himself in the first teamm, playing 33 league games and scoring 5 goals, both team-leading statistics.